 '''

-@time_trigger(time_spec, ...)
+@time_trigger(time_spec, ..., kwargs=None)

 '''

 @time_trigger takes one or more string specifications that specify time-based triggers.
 When multiple time triggers are specified, each are evaluated, and the earliest one is the next trigger.
 Then the process repeats.
+Alternatively, multiple time trigger specifications can be specified by using multiple @time_trigger decorators, although that is less efficient than passing multiple arguments to a single one.